ymich9963/mdnotes.nvim/README.md

 ### 🧍‍♂️ Uncategorised
 - Implements an outliner mode by doing `:Mdn toggle_outliner`.
 Make sure to exit afterwards by re-toggling.
+- Insert a journal entry automatically by doing `:Mdn insert_journal_entry`.
+- Opt-out use of existing Markdown LSP functions.
 - Supports Windows eccentricities.
-- Choose whether to use Markdown LSP features or not.

 ## 👽 Setup
 ```lua